 Health And Wellbeing

 Development and delivery of Inter-disciplinary Generic Assessor Skills Training to multi-disciplinary AHP and nursing staff groups.
 This was to facilitate workforce development and attainment of role specific competencies to meet changing service needs within a local NHS Trust aiming to reduce avoidable hospital admissions and facilitate early supported discharge from hospital.
-Delivered November 2013 and 2014 as part of a multidisciplinary teaching team from the Faculty of Health and Wellbeing.
+Delivered November 2013 and 2014 as part of a multidisciplinary teaching team from the College of Health, Wellbeing and Life Sciences.
 This project is currently in the process of being further developed for delivery in January 2016 including development of an online training package.

 Evaluation project to assess the suitability and impact of Inter-disciplinary Generic Assessor Skills Training in practice following the development of a novel approach to structuring assessments for staff working in this role.